 Is your home over-furnished?
 Crowded?
 Is traffic flow inhibited in any way?
 Ostracize excess furniture to a storage facility, and not into the garage or basement.
 Just because you don't consider these spaces important, other people will.
 Your rooms may appear larger and certainly more inviting.
 And think minimal when it comes to decor pieces.
 Stow away your family photo collection, trophies and the like.
 To avoid offending anyone, remove the giant stuffed marlin from over the fireplace.
 And by all means, put away the genuine bear rug.
 It's called de-personalizing and de-cluttering.
 Oh, and have a chimney sweep in to clean your chimney and fireplace.

-If you have an ancient, yellowing list of repairs on which you've been procrastinating, it's time to get crackin'.
+If you have an ancient list of repairs on which you've been procrastinating, it's time to get busy on it.
 Before making a final commitment, most buyers insist on having a home inspection performed.
 Any damage or deficiencies will be noted on the report.
 The more work and expense involved for the buyer to repair or replace things, the less inclined they'll be to buy your property.
 Or they may agree to remove the condition provided you either do the work by a deadline at your own expense, or reduce the price to reflect the cost of having the work done by a contractor or handyman.
 Therefore, you may as well get busy and get the work done beforehand.

 Home market value can be improved with regular maintenance and improvements.
-If you've taken good care of your castle over the years, keeping everything in good condition and renovating now and again, you may be ready for market without significant effort or large expenditure.
+If you've taken good care of your home over the years, keeping everything in good condition and renovating now and again, you may be ready for market without significant effort or large expenditure.
 Plus, you'd have had the added benefit of enjoying the improvements during your stay.
 To maintain and improve home market value, invest the time and money regularly during your ownership of the property.

 Before the buyer and their agent arrive at the door, turn on all lights - everywhere - even during the daylight hours!
 Not only does bright make your home more welcoming, particularly after dark, it also eliminates the agent having to search for light switches.
 They can concentrate on their client and address any concerns that arise during the showing, and not in the car on the return trip to their office where it's more difficult.
-Avoid cooking any foods that will leave an after-odour, like fish or spicy dishes.
+Avoid cooking any foods that will leave an after-odour, such as fish or spicy dishes.
 They may smell delicious to you, but not necessarily to a guest.
 So, why take the chance?

 Before leaving, during a cold winter, make sure the furnace is not in off-set mode to a lower